-What is Computer & Information Technologies?
+What is Computer and Information Technologies?

 The Computer & Information Technologies (CIT) Program offers Associate in Applied Science Degrees (AAS) & Workforce Certificates.